Afar

 - Renewable Energy Use

-- Renewable energy use is limited but growing, with solar power being introduced in some communities.
+- Renewable energy adoption is growing, with solar power being increasingly used in remote areas.

 - Community Involvement In Practices